AhmedShoman194/cs50web/README.md

-# cs50web
+# Project 1

-learning with cs50web
+Web Programming with Python and JavaScript